openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/5-bootloader.rst

    Boot environment-specific configuration (kernel, etc) is stored in ``/boot/grub/grub.cfg``, enabling rollback.

 #.
+When in doubt, install both legacy boot
+   and EFI.

+#.
 If using legacy booting, install GRUB to every disk::